Axway/api-builder-docs/content/en/docs/release_notes/johannesburg.md

 In this release we officially shipped the OpenAPI flow-trigger, adding support for API-first development using OpenAPI 3.0.
 We also added the ability to disable OpenAPI response validation, as well as requested support for using multiple OpenAPI specifications in the same service.
 New {{% variables/apibuilder_prod_name %}} projects will come with the OpenAPI flow-trigger installed by default.

 {{% releasenotes/upgrade %}}
-In order to migrate from endpoints to the new OpenAPI flow-trigger, you can follow [this upgrade guide](/docs/guide_openapi/upgrading).
+In order to migrate from endpoints to the new OpenAPI flow-trigger, you can follow [Upgrade endpoints](/docs/updates/upgrade_endpoints) guide.

 ## Breaking changes